|Nutrition Facts (per serving)|

-3 to 4 cups cooked brown or white rice
+3 to 4 cups cooked brown rice, or white rice

 In a small pan, add soy sauce, mirin, sugar, sesame oil, garlic, ground sesame seeds, and roasted sesame seeds and heat over medium-low heat until cooked through, about 2 minutes.

 Using a strainer, strain yakiniku sauce to remove garlic clove and set the sauce aside.

 In a large skillet, heat about 1 tablespoon of olive oil over medium-high.
 Add the sliced onion and vegetables and saute until tender.
 Remove vegetables from pan and set aside on a plate.

 Into 2 deep bowls, spoon the hot cooked rice.
 Top with beef and vegetable mixture.
 Serve extra yakiniku sauce on the side, as needed.